HMO Licensing summary

 If you rent out a property which is a house in multiple occupation (HMO) in the District, you may require a licence from us.
 A house in multiple occupation is a property rented out by at least three people who are not from one 'household' (e.g. a family) but share facilities like the bathroom and kitchen.
 It's sometimes called a 'house share'.
 The most common type of HMO is bed sitting rooms with a degree of sharing, commonly the kitchen and/or bathroom.
 There are a number of exemptions e.g. where the landlord is a registered social landlord or similar body, or where there is a resident landlord (depending on the numbers).

-- it's rented to five or more people who form more than one household and tenants share toilet, bathroom or kitchen facilities.
+- it comprises three or more storeys, is rented to five or more people who form more than one household and tenants share toilet, bathroom or kitchen facilities.

-If you are unsure whether your house is an HMO or not and whether it is licensable then please contact us.
+If you are unsure whether your house is a HMO or not and whether it is licensable then please contact us.

 Properties that are currently licensed with the Maldon District Council can be viewed on the public HMO Register.